jonmon6691/LoRa-Latch/README.md

 *Note:* The 340k resistor on the charger (R13 in [its schematic](https://learn.adafruit.com/assets/17555)) has to be removed so that the enable-pin timer can work.

 ## Next steps
-- [ ] **Improve security:** Right now, the latch will unlock if it receives a message matching a static password, and it's sent in the clear...
-Not great!
-The LoRa modules implement AES encryption so a nice challenge-response authentication could even be possible!
-The absolute obscurity of this installation, combined with how often the door is propped open anyway, make this a less critical problem for the time being.
+- [x] **Improve security:** The modules implement a rolling code security system much like modern car keyless entry systems do.
+This hinges on the quality of the built-in AES encryption of the modules... but it's a million times better than the previous two iterations!
 - [x] **More efficient remote:** Add a battery and charger circuit so that the unlock code is only sent when the car is turned off.
 - [ ] **Unlock via internet:** Having a web API available to unlock would open up